Smithsonian/soundburst/README.md

 2. The next step is to download and install RStudio if you don't already have it installed.
 You can download the latest version of RStudio from [here](https://www.rstudio.com/products/rstudio/download) or download the version of RStudio with which SoundBurst App was developed with from [here](https://download1.rstudio.org/RStudio-0.99.903.dmg)

-3. Once you have everything installed, you will need to download the SoundBurst App from our [github page] (https://github.com/blueraster/emammal-soundBurst/archive/master.zip).
-If you are a developer, please clone the master branch from [here] (https://github.com/blueraster/emammal-soundBurst).
+3. Once you have everything installed, you will need to download the SoundBurst App from our [github page](https://github.com/blueraster/emammal-soundBurst/archive/master.zip).
+If you are a developer, please clone the master branch from [here](https://github.com/blueraster/emammal-soundBurst).

 4. Once the code is downloaded, unzip the file.